filling out the i-589 asylum application

 This question is related to mandatory bars to asylum.
 For most, the answer to this question will be no.

-4. After you left the country where you were harmed or fear harm, did you return to that country?
+4. After you left the country where you were harmed or feared harm, did you return to that country?

 You have to write every previous trip back to your home country.
 There are reasonable explanations for why you might have returned after you left to seek asylum.
 However, the asylum officer will most certainly ask you about them, so you should provide an explanation here.